 - How to locate your Moodle course (Instructors and Students).
 (Video)

 - How to navigate your Moodle course (Instructors and Students).
 (Video)

-2. Post your contact information prominently in a label so students will know how to contact you.
+2. Post your contact information prominently in a label.

-There are three main options for presenting lectures online.
+There are two main options for recording lectures.
 Review our Let's Talk Video: Choosing the Right EduTool webinar to consider which is right for your content.

 Option #1: Record and share with VoiceThread

 VoiceThread is tool that allows you to present a variety of media content (e.g. video, audio, presentation slides, images, documents, etc.) to your students and record video and/or audio commentary on the content.
 In the case of presentation slides, such as PowerPoint, you can record voiceover or video lecture for each slide.

 - How to convert a PowerPoint or PDF to a VoiceThread lecture (Video)

 - How to make your VoiceThreads accessible by adding closed captions (CC) (Video: Watch from 0:02:16-0.04:12)